 The District is involved in various litigation from time to time arising from the normal course of business.
-In the opinion of management and legal counsel, the District is not involved in any litigation that is expected to have a material adverse effect on the overall financial position of the District at June 30, 2023.
+In the opinion of management and legal counsel, the District is not involved in any litigation that is expected to have a material adverse effect on the overall financial position of the District at June 30, 2024.

-(10) Subsequent Events
+(10) Non-operating Expenses